Do you want to add Power Cleans to your strength training workout? But you are unsure what day to do Power Cleans?

 So why not put more effort into learning the Power Clean technique and using TUF?

-The reason is pretty simple, the athletes I am training, compete in a certain sport and I see them only 2 or 3 times a week and in these 2 or 3 sessions, I want to achieve a certain goal.
+The reason is pretty simple, the athletes I am training, compete in a certain sport and I see them 2 or 3 times a week and in these 2 or 3 sessions, I want to achieve a certain training goal.

 In addition to that, 2 or 3 weekly sessions aren’t enough to change a persistent technical flaw (remember I tried to address it during warm-ups and that usually works).